tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-03-Ins_Probability_Distributions_of_Potential_Outcomes.md

 Walk through the solution and highlight the following:

 * Monte Carlo simulations deal with predicting potential outcomes of a random process.
-Therefore, make sure to import the `random` class from the `numpy` library.
+Therefore, make sure to import the `random` class from the `numpy` library that allows for randomizing a particular code process.

   ```python
   # Import libraries and dependencies